utPLSQL/utPLSQL/docs/userguide/annotations.md

 ```
 ```
 Tests for a package
-  Description of tesed behavior [.004 sec]
-  Description of another behavior [0 sec] (DISABLED)
+  Description of tested behavior [.004 sec] Description of another behavior [0 sec] (DISABLED)

 Finished in .005868 seconds